jessiedouglas/cssi_102/day11/day11.md

 ### Spicy

 - Implement an additional sign-in flow.
 Allow users to choose to sign in via their Google account, or with a username and password.
+This exercise is just for practiceand learning purposes.
+Keep in mind that in a real-world app you would **NEVER** store passwords as unencrypted strings.
+Until you have a better understanding of web security in general, it's better to use the authentication flow provided by companies like Google or Facebook when building apps.